boennecd/VAJointSurv/README.md

     ![i](https://render.githubusercontent.com/render/math?math=i "i").
 -   There cannot be time-varying effects for a covariate.
 This is not too complicated to implement but not yet implemented.
--   Competing events, and multi-state models are not supported.

 ## Examples